 First, in a medium bowl, whisk together a cup of flour with 3/4 cup granulated sugar, 1/4 cup plus 2 tablespoons of the dark cocoa powder, 2 teaspoons baking powder and then 1/2 teaspoon kosher salt.

-Next, pour in 1 cup whole milk, 2 tablespoons melted butter and then 1 teaspoon pure vanilla extract and stir to combine.
+Next, pour in 1 cup whole milk, 2 tablespoons melted butter and then 1 teaspoon pure vanilla extract.

 Then pour the chocolate cake batter into an un-greased 8×11 baking dish and use a spatula to spread evenly.